Last Minute Madness

 We woke up bright-eyed and bushy-tailed, looking forward to our trip to Lanzarote.
 And how do you start a day of travelling?
 With a cracking breakfast, of course.
 We got stuck into a cooked breakfast in the Lynnhurst Lounge, and I cleared the place of apple juice (which I regretted later – apple juice alongside a butterfly tummy due to pre-flight jitters is a BAD combo!)
 But breakfast was tasty all the same.

 The Best Glasgow Airport Hotel

-The Lynnhurst is only a 10 minute drive from Glasgow International Airport, which worked out just spiffing for Scott and I. We were last minute loons but if you’re looking for a tidy wee “night before flying” deal, check this oot!
+The Lynnhurst is only a 10-minute drive from Glasgow International Airport, which worked out just spiffing for the King and I. We were last-minute loons but if you’re looking for a tidy wee “night before flying” deal, check this oot!
 One night of super comfortable accommodation, followed by a hearty breakfast, with 7 nights parking to the secure rear of the hotel, and a courtesy taxi service to the airport is only £140!
 So, if you’re flying from Glasgow and are more prepped than us, and you fancy kicking off your holiday the right way, get along to The Lynnhurst.
 We’ll be back… Ahaha, ahahaha, mwuahahahaha.
 Date night anyone?